FAQ's & Contact Us

 If you would like to visit one of our partner schools before applying, please contact the school directly.
 All applicants offered a place to train will also be invited to visit their placement school.

-Why choose Laidlaw Teacher Training?
+Why choose Laidlaw?

 Choose Where You Want to Be Based